Mentoring youth in agriculture program

 Mentors and mentees first met during a three-day orientation workshop led by African Women in Agricultural Research and Development (AWARD) to consolidate the relationship and understanding in the mentor-mentee pairs, equipping them with communication, conflict resolution, networking and gender in the workplace skills.
 With support from their mentors, mentees developed a purpose road map and development journal, clearly outlining their 10 year visions/goals and the technical skills, interpersonal skills, academic/professional qualifications, behaviour change and action needed at each step of the way to reach their long term goal.

 Each mentee met with their mentor for at least two hours per month (over the phone, Skype or face to face).
 See the profiles of pilot program mentors and mentees here: ypard.net/mentoring/profiles

-In November 2015, 14 of YPARD’s female entrepreneurs were selected to spend 12 months working virtually one-on-one with a mentor to achieve key business goals.
-Mentees will build their business skills and digital literacy through a comprehensive online training program.
+28 of YPARD’s female entrepreneurs were selected to spend 12 months working virtually one-on-one with a mentor to achieve key business goals.
+Mentees built their business skills and digital literacy through a comprehensive online training program.